mckristopher/prj-1-express-api/README.md

 Open `http://localhost:3000/api/images?fileName=encenadaport&width=100&height=200`

-in the browser / call from postman to view the image; change the query params as necessary Refreshing the pageany number of times will return the pregenerated image More images can be added to `/assets` folder to use from the api
+in the browser / call from postman to view the image; change the query params as necessary Refreshing the page any number of times will return the pregenerated image More images can be added to `/assets` folder to use from the api

 All generated images are in the `/assets/lib` folder